harrycresswell/harry/content/articles/intentions-2020.md

 No unrealistic goals for this year.
 Instead, all I want to do is outline the things I’m keen to focus regular time and energy on in 2020.
 I’ve also chosen a set of principles which I plan to use on a daily basis, to help guide my behaviour throughout the year.

 I’m sure not all this will work out, and I’m ok with that.
 This exercise is about finding clarity in how I wish to spend my time.
-It’s a rough plan of action that provides myself with a sense of direction.
-And ensures I make some progress towards positive long-term results.
+It’s a rough plan of action that provides myself with a sense of direction, and ensures I make some progress towards positive long-term results.

 To kick things off, here are the areas I’ll focus on.